-Whenever an upgrade occurs:
+Whenever an update occurs:

-- SYSPRO Analytics-specific files are placed directly into the \Base\SYSPROAnalytics folder on the server. - SRS-specific files or common files are placed into the \Base folder on the server.
+- Files specific to SYSPRO Analytics are placed directly into the \Base\SYSPROAnalytics folder on the server. - Files specific to SRS or common files are placed into the \Base folder on the server.

-The upgrade process runs in two phases:
+The update process runs in two phases: